-How to filter values by first letter or last character in Excel?
+Filter values by first letter or last character with Filter function

 You can filter values by first letter or last character with the Filter function in Excel.